Max Roach Park

-Max Roach Park is a public park in Brixton in the London Borough of Lambeth.
-It is named after the African American Jazz drummer Max Roach, who visited the park in 1986.
+Max Roach Park is a public park in Brixton in the London Borough of Lambeth, London, United Kingdom.
+It is named after the African-American jazz drummer Max Roach, who visited the park in 1986.

 The park includes a One O'Clock Club and children's playground, which have been under threat from funding cuts.
 Demonstrations against cuts to youth services began in 2011, but Lambeth Council says it is trying to find a way to maintain some level of service despite budget cuts.
 There is a nature trail that extends to Rush Common.

 Construction

 The park was constructed from 1978.
-Earlier, the site had terrace houses on it (similar to those extant on the north side of Villa Road to the north of the park) until 1978 when they were demolished as part of the Brixton Development Plan.
+Earlier, the site had terrace houses on it (similar to those extant on the north side of Villa Road to the north of the park) until 1978, when they were demolished as part of the Brixton Development Plan.
 Prior to this, from 1974, squatters had occupied these properties in order to protest against this plan.
-In 1978 the squatters were rehoused by the authority, and demolition went ahead for the park.
+In 1978, the squatters were rehoused by the authority, and demolition went ahead for the park.